Salamanca – Estadio Municipal Reina Sofía

 Unionistas first home – Campo Rosa Colorado/La Sindical

-On 2 September 2014 Unionistas were admitted into the Primera Provincial de Salamanca, the sixth and lowest semi-professional level of Spanish football.
+On 2 September 2014, Unionistas were admitted into the Primera Provincial de Salamanca, the sixth and lowest semi-professional level of Spanish football.
 A day later, it played its first official match, losing 0-1 to UD Santa Marta.
-Home for that first ever season was the Campo Rosa Colorado, or La Sindical as it is known locally.
+Home for that first-ever season was the Campo Rosa Colorado, or La Sindical, as it is known locally.
 That first season saw Unionistas cruise to the league title and defeat Real Salamanca Monterrey in the playoffs.
 With growing support, the local municipality allowed Unionista to use the Estadio Las Pistas del Helmántico, literally a short pass from UD Salamanca’s old haunt.
 Just one year later, the Primera Regional title was won, and victory over Onzonilla in the playoffs saw Unionistas reach the Tercera.
-Whilst the first season in the fourth tier saw the club finish in third place, forward momentum was halted following defeat to Olímpic de Xàtiva in the second round of the playoffs.
-The 2017-18 season saw continued success with a first Tercera tile, and eventual promotion to Segunda B defeating Socuéllamos with a 96th minute penalty kick.
+The first season in the fourth tier saw the club finish third, but forward momentum was halted following defeat to Olímpic de Xàtiva in the second round of the playoffs.
+The 2017-18 season saw continued success with a first Tercera title and eventual promotion to Segunda B, defeating UD Socuéllamos with a 96th-minute penalty kick.

 Unionistas101018a